wernerpyke/pyxel/docs/pyke_pyxel_API.md

 **Arguments**:

-- `position` _Coord_ - The new coordinate for the drawable's top-left corner.
+- `position` _coord_ - The new coordinate for the drawable's top-left corner.

 <a id="pyke_pyxel.drawable._image"></a>